estebance/app_store_crawler/README.md

 * If you feel like, you can make your own MongoDB Database and change the code Consts to point the output to your own MongoDB Database.
 No Biggie

 **Refer to the Pages section of this wiki for individual information about each aspect of the project.**

+# This project was  modified to works with azure.